hisubram/mobilefoundation/c_using_mfs_p2.md

 With the console you can manage your mobile apps, adapters and mobile devices, use your server as a mobile backend, send push notifications, and do more.

-## Re-creating the MobileFirst server
+## Re-creating the MobileFirst server when using Professional 1 Application plan
 {: #recreate_mobilefoundation_p2}

 *	Click **Recreate** to re-create the server.